DreamHost Review – Great for Newcomers and Veterans Alike

 If you want to remove some of the limitations, as well as access a few additional features, you’re going to have to upgrade to the $4.95 per month plan.
 With this package, you get unlimited SSD storage, MYSQL databases, subdomains, and domain emails.
 The plan also unlocks support for an unlimited number of websites.
 DreamHost only offers two shared hosting plans so this is the best you can get, unless you decide to switch to a different type of hosting of course.

 DreamHost’s standard WordPress hosting plans are pretty much identical to the shared hosting plans we talked about earlier.
-However, the company also offers another set of WordPress packages and these are fully managed.
+However, the company also offers another set of WordPress packages known as DreamPress and these are fully managed.
 So what does this mean?
 Well, the basic gist is that managed hosting plans come with better support and more quality-of-life features.
 But while you’ll need to spend less time managing things, you’ll need to pay significantly more for one of these packages.

 Namely, the basic managed WordPress plan costs $16.95 per month and comes with some interesting features like a 1-click staging environment, built-in caching, a pre-installed SSL certificate, pre-installed JetPack plugin, and on-demand backups (alongside daily automated ones).
 Needless to say, WordPress itself also comes pre-installed on a website hosted with this plan and you don't have to worry about WordPress updates because they are installed automatically.
 In addition to all of that, you also get the main features included in the standard WordPress/shared hosting plans.